 Phone: +1 646-962-5115

-Dr. Samuel C. Kim, assistant professor of Neurological Surgery at Weill Cornell Medical College, is a board-certified neurosurgeon who has been in practice for 10 years.
+Dr. Samuel C. Kim, assistant professor of Neurological Surgery at Weill Cornell Medical College, is a board-certified neurosurgeon in New York who has been in practice for 10 years.
 Dr. Kim received his undergraduate degree from Johns Hopkins University and his M.D. from the Columbia College of Physicians and Surgeons, and he completed a neurosurgery residency at Tufts New England Medical Center.

 Dr. Kim’s expertise is in complex spinal surgery, brain tumors, peripheral nerve surgery, and vascular diseases of the brain.
 He performs surgery at New York Downtown Hospital and sees patients at above address.